JKonTiki/Francoise/README.md

 # Francoise

-Francoise is a super lightweight front-end boilerplate for component-based single-page-applications that live  completely on the client.
+Francoise is a lightweight front-end boilerplate for component-based single-page-applications that live  completely on the client.
 It tries not to be overly opinionated, and should be appropriate for writing standard HTML, CSS, & JS.

-At the very least, Francoise offers simple/ergonomic build tools and a neat file structure that will make organizing your code _tellement facile_.
-At your disposal you'll also have SASS styling, Nunjucks templating, and a handy navigator for rendering through different pages.
+It features SASS, Nunjucks templating, and a handy navigator for rendering through different pages.

 ## Run